ryanbressler/CloudForest/README.md

 Feature Matrix Files
 ----------------------

-CloudForest borrows the annotated feature matrix (.afm) and stoicastic forest (.sf) file formats from Timo Erkkila's rf-ace which can be found at https://code.google.com/p/rf-ace/
+CloudForest borrows the annotated feature matrix (.afm) and stochastic forest (.sf) file formats from Timo Erkkila's rf-ace which can be found at https://code.google.com/p/rf-ace/

 An annotated feature matrix (.afm) file is a tab delineated file with column and row headers.
 Columns represent cases and rows represent features.
-A row header/feature id includes a prefix to specify the feature type
+A row header / feature id includes a prefix to specify the feature type

 ```
 "N:" Prefix for numerical feature id.